REDCap-German-User-Group/ontology-annotation/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18525817.svg)](https://doi.org/10.5281/zenodo.18525817)

-This module provides support to annotate fields in REDCap with references to various ontologies.
-The aim is to make data *Findable* as described in [FAIR data](https://en.wikipedia.org/wiki/FAIR_data).
-This is different from using ontologies like ICD10 or SNOMED-CT to describe *data*, which is already supported by REDCap.
+This module provides support to annotate **metadata elements** (fields and answer options or units, where applicable) in REDCap using configurable ontologies to make **(meta)data** *Findable* (as described in [FAIR data](https://en.wikipedia.org/wiki/FAIR_data)) across projects in a REDCap instance.
+This is different from using ontologies like SNOMED-CT or ICD10 *as data*, which is already supported by REDCap (fields with "searching within a biomedical ontology" enabled).

 ## Features

 - **Ontology Annotations**
   - Annotate fields with standardized concepts (e.g., SNOMED CT, LOINC)
-  - Store structured metadata (CodeableConcept-like JSON)
+  - Store structured metadata annotations in a FHIR CodeableConcept-like JSON

 - **Configurable Ontology Sources**
   - Allows uploading local sources in FHIR Questionnaire or native ROME JSON format